 By allowing them to refer new hires, it shows that you trust their judgment and opinion when it comes to finding potential employees.

 If your business is looking to try referral recruitment but you have no idea how to get started, Firstbird can help you.
 Firstbird specializes in helping companies build effective referral recruitment programs.
-Register here today!
+Get a demo today!

 Do you have other ideas on how to effectively engage employees?
 Tell us in the comment section below!